eddie-energy/architecture/arc42/eddie_framework/solution-strategy/solution-strategy.md

 title: Solution Strategy
 order: 1
 ---
+TO ADD:
+According to arc42 this chapter should contain a short summary and explanation of the fundamental decisions and solution strategies, that shape the system architecture.
+It includes
+-   technology decisions
+-   decisions about the top-level decomposition of the system, e.g. usage of an architectural pattern or design pattern
+-   decisions on how to achieve key quality goals
+-   relevant organizational decisions, e.g. selecting a development process or delegating certain tasks to third parties.

 <!-- A short summary and explanation of the fundamental decisions and
 solution strategies, that shape system architecture.
 It includes